ascendhr-tech/ascendhr-doc/ascendhr/user-story/formation-view-detail/US-0.5.5-formation-pitch-view.md

 ---

+### Scenario 6: Delete Position from Formation

+**Given**
+- Manager is viewing a Position Details modal for "QA Engineer" (3 players)

+**When**
+- Manager clicks 🗑️ "Delete Position" button in modal footer

+**Then**
+- Delete confirmation modal opens with warning styling
+- Modal shows "Delete 'QA Engineer'?" with warning icon
+- Warning states: "Players assigned to this position will need to be reassigned"
+- Manager can click:
+  - "Cancel" → Returns to position details
+  - "Delete Position" → Confirms deletion
+- If confirmed:
+  - Position card is removed from the pitch zone
+  - 3 players are now unassigned
+  - Analytics bar updates (gaps count increases)
+  - Success notification: "Position 'QA Engineer' has been deleted from the formation"

+---

 ## UI/UX Notes

 **Screens Involved:**
 1. **Formation View Page** (main page)
 2. **Add Position Modal**
 3. **Position Details Modal** (with player list)
+4. **Delete Position Confirmation Modal**

 **Key UI Elements:**